-4.1.2 ASUS EZ Flash 2
+4.1.2 ASUS EZ Flash 2 Utility

-The ASUS EZ Flash 2 allows you to update the BIOS without using a DOS-based utility.
+The ASUS EZ Flash 2 Utility feature allows you to update the BIOS without having to use a DOS-based utility.

-Before you start using this utility, download the latest BIOS from the ASUS website at www asus com
+Before you start using this utility, download the latest BIOS from the ASUS website at www.asus.com.

-To update the BIOS using EZ Flash 2
+To update the BIOS using EZ Flash 2 Utility